Mikaela/mikaela.github.io/pages/external/identifying.html.md

 Open terminal and run this command and replace YOURNICKNAMEHERE.pem with your nickname or something else which makes you know what it is (**DO NOT SET PASSWORD FOR IT OR YOUR CLIENT MIGHT NOT BE ABLE TO USE IT**):
+* Most of people are having ZNC and Limnoria starting automatically and asking password isn't a good idea with them.
+    * If they asked passwords, your bot and ZNC would always be down if they crashed and cron or init-system or whatever asked for password…

 ```
 openssl req -nodes -newkey rsa:4096 -keyout YOURNICKNAMEHERE.pem -x509 -days 3650 -out YOURNICKNAMEHERE.pem -subj "/CN=Your Nickname"